 The city was soon abandoned after the Spanish conquest during the mid-1400 and 1500s.
-The original names of the structures are not known since their new titles were given by the Spanish based on their beliefs and thoughts about the buildings.
+The original names of the structures are unknown since the Spanish gave them new titles based on their beliefs and thoughts about the buildings.

-Although many buildings have been restored, Uxmal contains the biggest collection of preserved ruins in Mexico.
-Many structures are built in Puuc-style, which is noted by their smooth slopes and thatched roof shapes.
+Although many buildings have been restored, Uxmal contains Mexico’s biggest collection of preserved ruins in Mexico.
+Many structures are built in Puuc-style, noted by their smooth slopes and thatched roof shapes.

 The Governor’s Palace is one of the top things to see in Uxmal.
-This larger-than-life platform has a 320-foot long mosaic, which is carved with pictures of serpents, masks, and many god-like figures.
+This larger-than-life platform has a 320-foot-long mosaic carved with pictures of serpents, masks, and many god-like figures.

 In Uxmal, you can also visit a large ball court, which was often used for playing Mesoamerican ball.
-Although most of the structure has deteriorated over time, you can still see the sides of the court and the rings that were used to hold the balls.
+Although most of the structure has deteriorated over time, you can still see the courts’ sides and the rings used to hold the balls.

 Another notable structure is the Pyramid of the Magician, which dominates the skyline in Uxmal.
-It’s rounded sides, and elliptical base makes it one of the most unique structures in Mexico.
+Its rounded sides and elliptical base make it one of Mexico’s most unique structures.
 The pyramid gets its name from various folk legends told throughout Mayan history.